 All-inclusive resorts are the perfect way to relax and enjoy your dream vacation without worrying about your budget.
 And there are plenty of all-inclusive resorts in the Coco area.
 Riu Guanacaste is one such resort, just a 30-minute drive from Playas del Coco.

-There are also several other all-inclusive resorts along the Papagayo coastline, all within about 30 minutes drive from Playas del Coco, including Occidental Papagayo All-Inclusive (Adults Only), Secrets Papagayo (Adults Only), and CC Beach Front Papagayo All-Inclusive.
+There are also several other all-inclusive resorts along the Papagayo coastline, all within about 30 30-minute drive from Playas del Coco, including Occidental Papagayo All-Inclusive (Adults Only), Secrets Papagayo (Adults Only), and CC Beach Front Papagayo All-Inclusive.

 What is the best time of year to visit Playas del Coco?

 The best time to visit Playas del Coco is during the dry season, which runs from December to April.
 During this time, the weather is sunny and relatively warm, with average temperatures of around 27 degrees Celsius.

 Remember that Costa Rica’s Pacific Coast experiences a relatively high amount of rainfall during the rainy season, so even during the dry season, you may experience some showers.

 Is Playa del Coco, Costa Rica, Worth Visiting?

 Playa del Coco is a great place to visit if you’re looking for an exciting and bustling beach town and former fishing village.
 There are plenty of activities and experiences to enjoy in this town, so it’s definitely worth checking out if you’re planning a trip to Costa Rica.

 Full Video Travel Guide to Playas del Coco